 Guidelines for IASD Regional Meetings and Co-Sponsored Events

-IASD encourages its members to host regional meetings and co-sponsored events, and IASD will provide logistical and financial support to promote such events.
+Guidelines for IASD Regional Meetings IASD encourages its members to host regional meetings and co-sponsored events, and offers logistical support to promote such events.

 If you are interested in organizing a regional meeting or co-sponsored event, the IASD is eager to help you make it happen.
 The following are some basic guidelines: